joeytierney/gerrys-jukebox/README.md

 # gerrys-jukebox
-Major Group Project: An Online Website allowing users to create an account, sign in, and purchase music.
+Major Group Project: An online music website, allowing users to create an account, sign in, and purchase music.
+Project done with [Derek McCarthy](https://github.com/derekmcc) and [Christopher Slattery](https://github.com/Slatz)